 The problem in Marfan syndrome is caused by a mutation (change) in a gene.
 Genes are segments of DNA that direct the body to produce proteins.
-In many families with inherited Marfan syndrome, the mutation affects the FBN1 gene on chromosome 15, although a second gene on chromosome 5 may be involved in some cases.
+In many families with inherited Marfan syndrome, the mutation affects the FBN1 gene on chromosome 15, although other gene mutations may be involved in some cases.

 Because of the inherited problem producing fibrillin, people with Marfan syndrome have from many different problems related to weakness in connective tissue.
 These problems include: